IBM-Cloud/docs-services/services/xpertrule/index.md

 {:codeblock:.codeblock}
 {:pre: .pre}

-# Getting started with Xpertrule Decision Automation for node-RED
+# Getting started with XpertRule Decision Automation for node-RED
 {: #gettingstarted}
 *Last updated: 5 Oct 2016*

-XpertRule Decision Author for Node-RED is a tool for developers to rapidly add complex decision and analytics automation to node-RED flows.
+XpertRule Decision Author for Node-RED is a tool for developers to rapidly add complex decision and analytics automation to Node-RED flows.
 XpertRule Decision Author is ideal in manufacturing, utilities, aerospace, automotive sectors and anywhere that requires automation of complex decisions, calculations, diagnosis or root-cause analysis.
-It's simple to deploy as a Node-RED node and execute wherever node-RED red can be run: edge or cloud.
+It's simple to deploy as a Node-RED node and execute wherever Node-RED can be run: edge or cloud.
 {:shortdesc}

 ## Publishing knowledge in Decision Author